 - Cottage industry and so on

-In spite of launching ambitious schemes to achieve 100% rural electrification, India has achieved only 67.3% overall electrification (urban and rural together).
+Despite launching ambitious schemes to achieve 100% rural electrification, India has achieved only 67.3% overall electrification (urban and rural together).

 Based on Census 2011, States had provided a list of 18,452 un-electrified villages as on April 1, 2015.

-In the light of the rural electrification programme launched by the government in 2014, the Deen Dayal Upadhyaya Gram Jyoti Yojana, in this article, we try to understand the DDUGJY scheme of the government and analyse the challenges and possible solutions for rural electrification.
+In the light of the rural electrification programme launched by the government in 2014, the Deen Dayal Upadhyaya Gram Jyoti Yojana, in this article, we try to understand the DDUGJY scheme of the government and analyze the challenges and possible solutions for rural electrification.

 Objectives of DDUGJY